datakind/data-recipes-ai/README.md

    `Dev Containers: Attach to remote container`.

    Select the promptflow container.
 This opens a new VSCode window - use it for the next steps.
+4. Install Promptflow add-in
-4. Open folder `/app`
+5. Open folder `/app`
-5. Click on `flow.dag.yaml`
+6. Click on `flow.dag.yaml`
-6. Top left of main pane, click on 'Visual editor'
+7. Top left of main pane, click on 'Visual editor'
-7. You can no run by clicking the play icon.
+8. You can no run by clicking the play icon.
 See Promptflow documentation for more details

 # Deployment